smartm0use/smartino/README.md

 * Start Bitcoin Core (with `start-btc` command) and then run `debug-btc` to take note of the Onion address that is advertised.
 You can check for reachability on [BitNodes.io](https://bitnodes.io)

 ## Running Electrum Server
 You may consider to make your node reachable by Electrum wallets.
+With [electrs](https://github.com/romanz/electrs), a reimplementation of Electrum Server, you can make it happen.
 Since tens of GB are required to store electrs data, it is safe to have it on the same external drive, instead of phone local storage.
-You can install and run "electrs" following these steps:
+You can install and run electrs following these steps:
-* If you didn't do it for a while run `apt-get update`
+* If you didn't do it for a while run `apt update`
-* Install some dependencies with `apt-get install cargo clang cmake git curl`
+* Install some dependencies with `apt install cargo clang cmake git curl`
 * Get the latest version with `git clone https://github.com/romanz/electrs.git`
 * Enter `electrs` folder and compile from source with `cargo build --locked --release` (it will take few minutes)
 * Create the folder ".electrs" on your external drive, enter into it and type `nano electrs.conf`.
 Paste the following settings: